 We believe the world’s most vulnerable children, those who are abandoned or parentless, deserve to live in safe, loving, supportive, environments, and grow into happy productive adults.

-To support the journey of orphaned and vulnerable children to adulthood.
+To support the journey of orphaned and vulnerable youth to adulthood.

 Our Areas of Focus

-- Helping orphaned children – Prepare institutionalized youth in India for economic self-sufficiency
+- Helping orphaned children – Prepare institutionalized youth in India to be economically self-sufficient.